 One can also ferment salsa de peppadew.
 That is one way to reduce the influence of the anti-nutrients.

 It concerns some folk since anti-nutrients partially inhibit the absorption of minerals.

 Fermentation deals with this issue, as does having a full-complement of the friendly bacteria in the gut, known as the microbiome.
-We take kefirseveral times a week to support these important bugs so involved in preventing the autoimmune diseases.
+We take kefirseveral times a week to support these important bugs that are so involved in preventing the autoimmune diseases.

 Tomatoes are a favourite with almost everyone, fortunately for those from Mars; one every day reduces the risk of prostate tumours by a massive 50%.